 Thinking of having a go?

 You’ll need to be a top level DIYer with access to some decent tools, a good vice and/or press, angry grinder, drills, heat, small chisels and a fair amount of time.
-The bushes themselves are bonded to the arms so require a combination of drilling, chiselling or even burning out so plan ahead if your car is a daily and get the swear box out, it really is a pig of a job if you’ve never done them before.
+The bushes themselves are bonded to the arms so require a combination of drilling, chiselling and even burning out so plan ahead if your car is a daily and get the swear box out, it really is a pig of a job if you’ve never done them before.

-I sell and recommend Powerflex for the job, yes they are expensive, but they will tell you how stiff their bushes are, this is known as the ‘Shore rating’.
+I sell and recommend Powerflex for the job, yes they are expensive, but they’re good quality and will tell you how stiff their bushes are, this is known as the ‘Shore rating’.
 You’ll need the black ones for the suspension.
 If you’re thinking of using any other brand make note how they don’t give you this important number on the screen so ask for it.
 What you will find is that some aftermarket bushes are actually more flexible or no better than the ones you are removing, this is because they use a lot of Polyurethane and less metal content than the originals, metal is very stiff right?
 Of course it is 🙂 Powerflex also use stainless steel for the crush tubes, so seizure is a thing of the past and they are guaranteed for life.
 We can discuss discounts if you want to purchase a reasonable amount at one time.

 Setting the geometry